SpaceVim/SpaceVim/docs/faq.md

 # SpaceVim FAQ

-This is a list of the most asked questions about SpaceVim.
+This is a list of the frequently asked questions about SpaceVim.

 <!-- vim-markdown-toc GFM -->